-1665.
-That is the year the Old White Marsh Episcopal Church in Talbot County, Maryland first opened.
-In the 1720s, the church’s Reverend Daniel Maynadier’s wife, Hanna, died.
+The Old White Marsh Episcopal Church in Talbot County, Maryland first opened in 1655.
+In the 1720’s, one of the church’s earliest rectors, Reverend Daniel Maynadier, lost his wife, Hanna.
 Upon her request, she was buried with her favorite ring on her finger.
-But the graverobbers, or “ringrobbers,” were ready.
+But the graverobbers, or “ring robbers,” were ready.
 When they couldn’t get the ring off her finger, they began to slice away…

 And Hanna arose.